Grant Strategy for Non-Profit

 Q2: How do you use a grant fit score to decide which funding opportunities are worth pursuing?

 A: A grant fit score is a simple scoring framework that removes guesswork and opinion from grant prospect decisions—replacing them with a disciplined, repeatable process.
-At The Hodge Group, we evaluate each opportunity across three dimensions: mission alignment (does the funder’s stated focus genuinely reflect your outcomes and community values, not just overlap loosely?), operational capacity (can your team deliver, measure, and report what the grant requires without straining existing programs or staff?), and relationship strength (do you have an existing connection with this funder, or a realistic path to building one before the application window closes?).
+At The Hodge Group, we evaluate each opportunity across three dimensions: mission alignment (does the funder’s stated focus genuinely reflect your outcomes and community values, not just overlap loosely?); operational capacity (can your team deliver, measure, and report what the grant requires without straining existing programs or staff?); and relationship strength (do you have an existing connection with this funder, or a realistic path to building one before the application window closes?).
 Each dimension is rated 1 to 5, and only opportunities that score high across all three make the active pipeline.
 This matters because the cost of pursuing a low-fit grant is rarely just the time spent writing the proposal—it includes the program staff pulled in to develop outcomes, the reporting burden if you win, and the opportunity cost of not investing that capacity in higher-fit relationships.
 A fit score below your threshold is not a rejection of the funder—it is a decision to pursue them differently, perhaps through a learning call or a smaller pilot project that builds a relationship and track record before a larger ask.

 Q3: How do we pick a tool for grant lifecycle management?